siddashok/todo-list-using-javascript/README.md

 This code can be used as a basic for understanding the JS concept in a more better way.
 And this Application can be used as the fundamental block for developing an App with more better UI and integrating with a database to store the elements.
-For this application, the elements are stored in the local database.
+For this application, the elements are stored in the locally.

 <h3> Steps to Run the application: </h3>
   1. Save all the three files i.e. JS, CSS and inddx.html in one folder <br>